Kinto/kinto/docs/configuration.rst

 Scheme, host and port
 :::::::::::::::::::::

-By default *cliquet* does not enforce requests scheme, host and port.
+By default *Cliquet* does not enforce requests scheme, host and port.
 It relies on WSGI specification and the related stack configuration.
 Tuning this becomes necessary when the application runs behind proxies or load balancers.